Germanic paganism: Outside influences and syncretism

 Germanic religion has been influenced by the beliefs of other cultures.
 Celtic and Germanic peoples were in close contact in the first millennium BCE, and evidence for Celtic influence on Germanic religion is found in religious vocabulary.
 This includes, for instance, the name of the deity *Þun(a)raz (Thor), which is identical to Celtic *Toranos (Taranis), the Germanic name of the runes (Celtic *rūna 'secret, magic'), and the Germanic name for the sacred groves, *nemeđaz (Celtic nemeton).
 Evidence for further close religious contacts is found in the Roman-era Rhineland goddesses known as matronae, which display both Celtic and Germanic names.
 During the Viking Age, there is evidence for continued Irish mythological and Insular Celtic influence on Norse religion.

-During the Roman period, Germanic gods were equated with Roman gods and worshiped with Roman names in contact zones, a process known as Interpretatio Romana; later, Germanic names were also applied to Roman gods (Interpretatio Germanica).
+During the Roman period, Germanic gods were equated with Roman gods and worshipped with Roman names in contact zones, a process known as Interpretatio Romana; later, Germanic names were also applied to Roman gods (Interpretatio Germanica).

 This was done to better understand one another's religions as well as to syncretize elements of each religion.
 This resulted in various aspects of Roman worship and iconography being adopted among the Germanic peoples, including those living at some distance from the Roman frontier.

 In later centuries, Germanic religion was also influenced by Christianity.
 There is evidence for the appropriation of Christian symbolism on gold bracteates and possibly in the understanding of the roles of particular gods.
 The Christianization of the Germanic peoples was a long process during which there are many textual and archaeological examples of the co-existence and sometimes mixture of pagan and Christian worship and ideas.
 Christian sources frequently equate Germanic gods with demons and forms of the devil (Interpretatio Christiana).